Loading

 R-2 Residential Character Defense

 Thomas County's R-2 zone has a documented history of commissioner opposition to institutional uses, however small.
-Community Sentinel data from prior Thomas County hearings would have surfaced this pattern: the zone character argument appears repeatedly in care home, group home, and transitional use applications across the county.
+Cited community-risk review data from prior Thomas County hearings surfaces this pattern: the zone character argument appears repeatedly in care home, group home, and transitional use applications across the county.

 The Alternative Path